We may earn money or products from the companies mentioned in this post. To read more about our affiliate program click here

 This should go without saying, but if you break her trust again you have to start all over from square one.
 Trust isn’t like a rising stock in the market, little daily ups and downs, but overall trending up.
 Every time you betray her trust your stock crashes.
 It doesn’t just go back to where it was though, it falls lower and lower taking more and more work to earn it back.

-Ladies it’s ok to say enough is enough I’m done trying over a little lie or a little slip when it comes on the tail end of many many lies and slips over the years.
-You never have to feel guilty for getting off the roller coaster, no matter how much progress he may have made.
-Building trust is on him.
-He is not entitled to it, it is earned.
+Last of all remember it is ALWAYS ok for the victim of betrayal to say enough is enough I’m done trying.
+It may seem stupid over a little lie or a little slip, but when it comes on the tail end of many many lies and slips over the years it is perfectly reasonable.
+Building trust is on you.
+You are not entitled to it, it is earned.

 Leave a Reply